lmorg/murex/docs/user-guide/chatgpt.md

 > How to enable ChatGPT hints

-## Default settings

-This is disabled by default.

 ## Description

 While `man` pages are an invaluable resource, they can sometimes be verbose and